mailpoet/mailpoet/mailpoet/tests/performance/README.md

 ### Installing k6

-You don't need to install it - it's automatic!
+You don't need to install it - it's Automattic! :)

 To execute the tests, use the following command: